TanvirArjel/EFCore.GenericRepository/README.md

 9. Most importantly, it has full Unit Testing support.

+# Giving a star

+**If you find this library useful, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
+Thank you.**

 ## How do I get started?

 First install the appropriate version of `TanvirArjel.EFCore.GenericRepository` [nuget](https://www.nuget.org/packages/TanvirArjel.EFCore.GenericRepository) package into your project as follows: